XcentricCoder/ideal-waffle/README.md

 # ideal-waffle
 # Using OpenAI API for full RAG Implementation
+This project is a part of the external Lab assignment of the Coursera Project 'Introduction to Retrieval Augmented Generation (RAG)' where I implemented the RAG pattern on wine quality classification dataset.
 Here is a summary of what this repository will use:

 1.Qdrant